Autodesk/sydevs/getting_started/part07.md

   - Re-run after changing the frame duration parameter value from `duration::inf()` to `30_s`.
 5. Implement at least the first 3 enhancements, and ideally all 5.

-Follow these intructions and complete at least the first three enhancements.
+Follow these instructions and complete at least the first three enhancements.
 Enhancements 1-3 will improve your understanding of SyDEVS as well as your confidence in using the framework.
-The last two enhancements should also be instructive, but rather than focussing on SyDEVS they require you to source other C++ libraries.
+The last two enhancements should also be instructive, but rather than focusing on SyDEVS they require you to source other C++ libraries.

 That's it!
 Once you've completed the SyDEVS Building7m Tutorial, continue exploring the resources listed on the [SyDEVS webpage](/sydevs/) and [GitHub repo](https://github.com/Autodesk/sydevs), and ***start using SyDEVS!***